openframeworks/ofBook/chapters/image_processing_computer_vision/chapter.md

 - 16-bit (unsigned short) images, in which each channel uses *two* bytes to store each of the color values of each pixel, with a number that ranges from 0-65535;
 - 32-bit (float) images, in which each color channel's data is represented by floating point numbers.

-For a practical example, consider once again Microsoft's popular Kinect sensor, whose 2011-era version produces a depth image whose values range from 0 to 1090.
+For a practical example, consider once again Microsoft's popular Kinect sensor, whose XBox 360 version produces a depth image whose values range from 0 to 1090.
 Clearly, that's wider than the range of 8-bit values (from 0 to 255) that one typically encounters in image data; in fact, it's approximately 11 bits of resolution.
 To accommodate this, the `ofxKinect` addon employs a 16-bit image to store this information without losing precision.
 Likewise, the precision of 32-bit floats is almost mandatory for computing high-quality video composites.

 You'll also find:
 - 2-channel images (commonly used for luminance plus transparency);